God is so Amazing!

 That is what I wrote almost 3 months ago, now the crazy part is that I can’t even count how many big and little things have spoken to me about this very thing sense then.

-Through my Pastor, a few times, or The Daily Bread, a couple of Bible Study that were not specifically about this, and yet touched on it so simply and perfectly.
+Through my Pastor, a few times, or The Daily Bread, a couple of Bible Studies that were not specifically about this, and yet touched on it so simply and perfectly.
 And then there was a Bible study that I had an opportunity to be on the launch team for.
 The study is by Sarah Koontz and it is on Ephesians, which as of lately has been one of my favorite books.
 Although, I have been mostly focused on chapter 6 and the Armor of God.
 I probably would have missed this big theme that runs through the entire book of Ephesians if it wasn’t for this study.
 My Identity is in Christ.

 Loved!
 Chosen!
 Beloved!
 Worthy!